Why Short-Term Architecture Upskilling Courses Are Better Than Masters For Early Professionals

 1. Masters of Architecture

-Architects need a range of skills to work in their field.
-These include design, construction, sustainability, building technology, and professional practice.
-To keep up with changes in the industry, many M.Arch programs are now introducing new skills such as digital fabrication, parametric design, and sustainable practices.
-Professional practice and licensure are also important areas of focus.
+Architects need a range of skills to work in their field, like design, construction, sustainability, building technology, and professional practice.
+To keep up with changes in the industry, many M.Arch programs are now introducing new skills such as digital fabrication, parametric design, sustainable practices, professional practice and licensure.

 2. Masters of Urban Design